 - Accessible after taxpayer authenticates with the IRS website.

 To obtain a tax return transcript via "Get Transcript," visit www.irs.gov/transcript.
-After user authentication, provide the reason for the request, select the year(s), type(s) of information requested and other requested information, and the document will be displayed in a printable format.
+After user authentication, provide the reason for the request, select the year(s), type(s) of information requested and other requested information.

 - Visit www.irs.gov and click "Order a Return or Account Transcript"